rancher/docs/content/rancher/v2.x/en/tools/_index.md

 _Available as v2.2.0_

 When creating applications that span multiple Kubernetes clusters, a Global DNS entry can be created to route traffic to the endpoints in all of the different clusters.
 An external DNS server will need be programmed to assign a fully qualified domain name (a.k.a FQDN) to your application.
-Rancher will use the FQDN and your applications to program the DNS.r will gather endpoints from all the Kubernetes clusters running your application and program the DNS.
+Rancher will use the FQDN you provide and the IP addresses where your application is running to program the DNS.
+Rancher will gather endpoints from all the Kubernetes clusters running your application and program the DNS.

 For more information on how to use this feature, see [Global DNS]({{< baseurl >}}/rancher/v2.x/en/tools/globaldns/).